mzmine/mzmine_documentation/docs/data_conversion.md

   Best if
   already stored within the data repository.

-+ MZmine Version
++ mzmine Version

-  The MZmine version, for example MZmine 3.3.0, that was used for processing the data and describes the major.minor.patch version.
+  The mzmine version, for example mzmine 4.3.0, that was used for processing the data and describes the major.minor.patch version.
 Stable releases are provided through GitHub permanently.
-In contrast, the MZmine developement versions are not permanently available.
+In contrast, the mzmine development versions are not permanently available.
 When using such a version for a publication either make sure the results are the same with the previous or next release, or upload and provide a link to the version on a permanent storage.
-+ MZmine batch file
++ mzmine .mzbatch file

   This batch contains all parameters of the processing.
 Starting with MZmine 3.4.0, batch files also contain information